ioncodes/lazuli/README.md

 ## Is there any reason I should use this over Dolphin?

-No, not yet.
+No, not yet (and probably never).
 Dolphin is a thousand times more mature and what you should use if you want to actually play games.

 ## Is this a reimplementation of Dolphin in Rust?